postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 [Opsgenie](https://www.atlassian.com/software/opsgenie) is an incident management and alerting tool that allows you to effectively manage alerts across the infrastructure.
 It has several communication features such as SMS, phone calls, and iOS & Android push notifications and collaboration features such as escalations, schedules etc.

+Functionality of the Integration

+  1. Trigger an alert in Opsgenie whenever there is an alert in Postman Monitor.
+  1. Alert is automatically closed on the first success after failure(s).

 This integration allows you to configure [Postman Monitors](/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors/) to trigger alerts on Opsgenie whenever it fails.

 ## Get the Opsgenie API Key